juanmaroni/practice-langs/README.md

 and didn't overcomplicate myself.

 ### Day 3
-Building helping function to use in iterator.
+Building helping functions to use in iterators.